 Gold (€150 per annum)

-- Two complimentary tickets for all choir concerts held at Saint Bartholomew’s.
+- Two complimentary tickets for all choir concerts held at Saint Bartholomew’s (or complimentary drink vouchers if the concert does not have an admission charge)

 Our membership year runs from September to August.